cypress-io/cypress-example-recipes/examples/blogs__e2e-api-testing/README.md

 Please read that if you'd like to understand more about writing E2E API tests in Cypress.

+- Use `cy.request()` to perform API Testing
+- Use the Cypress GUI to help debug requests

 ![API testing using Cypress](img/demo.png)